santanag1223/Analyze-Subs/README.md

 ## Description:
 Python Script that takes C++ assignment submissions in a zipfile and outputs an Excel spreadsheet to analyize data from submissions.

-See Subs_anonymized.zip for zipfile formatting.
+See example_submissions.zip for zipfile formatting.

 ## Arguments:
 The Script has **1 required argument** and **2 optional arguments** to be passed when running: